Last Updated on May 7, 2023 by Dave Schoenbeck

 Here is a big “aha” moment for small service-based business owners: your ability to scale a business is limited because you only invoice your client for hours worked.
-As a result, it is difficult to leverage your sales without adding additional labor hours.
+As a result, it isn’t easy to leverage your sales without adding additional labor hours.
 Of course, you can add cheaper labor to help you increase your profits, but it usually is a one-to-one ratio.

 So how can these businesses generate more profit?
-You need to be sure you’re marking up the sale price accordingly.
+It would be best if, first, you were sure you’re marking up the sale price accordingly.

 How to Make Your Business More Profitable